-Denise Kmetzo, Principal of Collaborative Risk Solutions, LLC, is an experienced health risk assessor and toxicologist, with a background in environmental consulting and academic and commercial laboratories.
+Denise Kmetzo, DABT, is an experienced health risk assessor and toxicologist, with a background in environmental consulting and academic and commercial laboratories.
 She conducts and manages complex risk assessments within a variety of regulatory frameworks, models fate and transport of contaminants, evaluates chemical exposures, communicates potential for health risks, and performs product safety assessments.
+Denise has also served as an expert witness in legal cases involving exposure to contaminants, toxicology, and product liability.
+She assesses exposure and risk for a variety of receptors and chemicals in multiple media, including soil, groundwater, air, surface water, sediment, fish, and produce.

+Denise communicates risk to clients, regulators, and affected parties.
 Active in professional and regulatory groups, she serves as a member of Toxic Use Reduction Act (TURA) Science Advisory Board, which is reviewing the hazards of long-chain and short-chain perfluorinated compounds.
 She served as co-chair of the Technical Practices Committee of the Licensed Site Professional Association (LSPA) and is a member of the Regulations Committee of the LSPA.
+She also participates in regulatory workgroups related to risk assessment.

 Denise holds a BA in Biochemistry and Music from Middlebury College and a Masters of Public Health (MPH) from Boston University.
 She is also a Diplomate of the American Board of Toxicology.